History of Pacific McGeorge

 Pacific McGeorge Today

 Francis J. Mootz III is the current law school dean.
-The Pacific McGeorge faculty includes 52 full-time and 70 part-time professors who hold law degrees from schools such as Harvard, Yale, University of Chicago, Stanford, Columbia, University of Pennsylvania, Northwestern University, Pacific McGeorge, and Georgetown.
+The Pacific McGeorge faculty includes full-time and part-time professors who hold law degrees from schools such as Harvard, University of Chicago, Stanford, Columbia, University of Pennsylvania, Northwestern University, Pacific McGeorge, and Georgetown.

 The Pacific McGeorge Legal Studies Center was opened in 2011 and houses the Gordon D. Schaber Law Library.
 The state-of-the-art library serves the Sacramento legal community of students, law clerks and members of the Sacramento County bench and bar.

 In October 2011, PreLaw Magazine ranked Pacific McGeorge among its top twenty public interest law schools.
-The school was ranked by U.S. News & World Report in 2012 as the best legal writing program in California (#13 in the nation), as a top international law school (#17 in the nation), and as the 23rd best part-time program in the nation.
+The school was ranked by U.S. News & World Report in 2013 as as a top international law school (#19 in the nation), and as the 26th best part-time program in the nation.
 Pacific McGeorge was also recognized by U.S. News for the diversity of its student population.

-Pacific McGeorge has over 13,000 alumni who work all over the world.
+Pacific McGeorge has more than 13,000 alumni who work all over the world.
 The school has many alumni who have served or are serving as judges, justices, commissioners, referees and administrative law judges throughout the country.
 Two of the school's alumni are judges of the U.S. Ninth Circuit Court of Appeals, the second-highest court in the nation, and two are state Supreme Court justices in Nebraska and Nevada.
-In addition, seven California Court of Appeal justices are alumni.
-Eight of the 58 District Attorneys in California counties are Pacific McGeorge alumni, more elected DA's than any other law school in the state.

 In The Beginning